tektoncd/cli/docs/cmd/tkn_pipelinerun_logs.md

     tkn pr logs microservice-1 -a -n foo

-Show the logs of PipelineRun named 'microservice-1' for failed Tasks only from namespace 'bar':
+Show the logs of PipelineRun named 'microservice-1' for failed Tasks and steps only from namespace 'bar':

     tkn pr logs microservice-1 --log-failed -n bar